 Staff are provided access to all OWD Issuances and Local Policy Issuances through the website links and New Hire Orientation materials.

-Staff are provided with an Equal Opportunity Desk Aid for quick reference on accommodations, assistive technology and serving customers with limited English proficiency.
+Staff are

-Staff have been the jobs.mo.gov/OWD EO link for all other Equal Opportunity Related needs and resources.
+Staff have been provided with the jobs.mo.gov/OWD EO link for all other Equal Opportunity Related needs and resources.